Pebsie/APIBattle/README.md

 `api.php?a=get&scope=player&type=data&authcode=*authcode*` will return in JSON format all player stats (username, authcode, gold, wood, stone, modifier, pop, food)

 `api.php?a=get&scope=player&type=buildable&authcode=*authcode*` will return in JSON format a list of all buildings that the player (specified by authcode) has the ability to build (some buildings require others existing to build, E.G barracks first requires you own a house).

+## Offical server
+The official server is hosted at http://freshplay.co.uk/b/api.php